 Ayurveda mentions henna is useful in treating fever, leprosy, raktapitta (bleeding disorders), jaundice, mutrakrucchra, dysuria, bhram and skin diseases.
 The leaf is also recommended in giddiness and vertigo.

-Henna leaves are used externally for hair colouring, conditioning and also for the skin infections treatment.
+Henna leaves are used externally for hair coloring, conditioning and also for the skin infections treatment.
 Its leaves are useful in treating fungal infection of hands and feet.
 The dosage of fresh leaves juice of henna is 5 to 10 ml.

 Here are some remedies of henna leaves